spoorthiapps/videogamesearch/README.md

 The main app depends on the gaintbomb module that contains the retrofit integration code.

 Error Handling:
-The app handles no network errors and no search results found errors.
+The app handles network errors and search results errors.